 Browser overview

 Browser support enables agents to navigate websites, interact with page elements, fill forms, and extract data.
-Mastra provides browser capabilities through SDK providers that wrap popular browser automation libraries.
+Mastra provides browser capabilities through SDK providers that wrap browser automation libraries and a CLI provider for agents that drive browsers through command-line tools.

 - AgentBrowser: A Playwright-based provider with accessibility-first element targeting.
 Best for general web automation and scraping.